 Where is the Galileo Spacecraft right now?

-The app above shows the last resting place of the Galileo Spacecraft right now - which is within Jupiter.
+The app above shows the last resting place of the Galileo Spacecraft right now - which is within Jupiter where it was deliberately crashed in 2003.
 You can also wind the animation backwards in time to watch its launch and its flybys of Venus and the Earth, and insertion into orbit around Jupiter.

 If you re-play the mission, you can see the Galileo's position as it orbits Jupiter.
 However the trails shown (which are with respect to the Sun) can be distracting so we recommend selecting Jupiter as the central object and fading out the orbit trails so that you can see Galileo’s orbits more clearly with respect to Jupiter.

 Galileo Flight Path